 The base vitigno is glera, which must make up at least 85% of the total grapes in the wine.
 The rest of the grapes allowed in Prosecco production are verdiso, bianchetta trevigiana, perera, glera lunga, chardonnay, pinot bianco, pinot grigio and pinot nero vinified as a white wine.
 And where do we get the name Prosecco?
 It actually comes from the town of Prosecco, a suburb of Trieste.
 The name itself comes from the Slovenian prozek which means “a path through the woods.”
 Maybe because Prosecco is the perfect wine to bring on a nice wooded picnic!

 It can be labeled as spumante, frizzante or tranquillo (still).
-Like Champagne, Prosecco must be produced using a specific method to ensure that it produces the desired bubbles during its fermentation.
-The method, known as the Charmat-Martinotti method, which gives wines approximately three atmospheres of pressure though a process of a second fermentation in large steel tanks.
+Like Champagne, Prosecco must be produced using a specific method.
+That to ensure that it produces the desired bubbles during its fermentation.
+The method is known as the Charmat-Martinotti method.
+It gives wines approximately three atmospheres of pressure though a process of a second fermentation in large steel tanks.

 That means that Prosecco bubbles last longer than the gas one finds in beer, for example, but slightly less than the bubbles found in Champagne.
 The method also allows for larger batches of production under control, leading to a more affordable price, as well!
 Prosecco also has a variety of sweetness levels.
 Brut is the most popular sweetness style, and is comprised of up to a half gram of sugar per glass.
-Extra dry has just over half a gram of sugar per glass and Dry can have up to 1 gram of sugar per glass.
+Extra dry has just over half a gram of sugar per glass.
+Dry can have up to 1 gram of sugar per glass.